bandabooks/sa-accounting-software-v2/replit.md

 - ✓ API endpoints for all settings and inventory operations with proper authentication
 - ✓ Navigation integration with uniform Think Mybiz branding and user experience

+**July 18, 2025**: Comprehensive Mobile Optimization Implementation
+- ✓ Mobile-responsive header with hamburger navigation menu
+- ✓ Touch-optimized navigation with proper button sizing for mobile devices
+- ✓ Responsive layouts and grid systems for all pages and components
+- ✓ Mobile-specific CSS with proper breakpoints and touch interactions
+- ✓ Enhanced form inputs optimized for mobile devices and touch screens
+- ✓ Mobile-friendly table displays with horizontal scrolling
+- ✓ Professional mobile interface maintaining Think Mybiz branding
+- ✓ Comprehensive TypeScript error resolution (reduced from 64 to 1)

-**Status**: Complete enterprise-grade accounting system with full authentication, authorization, multi-currency support, inventory management, and comprehensive business settings - production-ready for deployment
+**Status**: Complete enterprise-grade accounting system with full authentication, authorization, multi-currency support, inventory management, mobile optimization, and comprehensive business settings - ready for multi-company transformation

 ## User Preferences